Chandru-041/nymble-assessment/README.md

-MCU Used : STM32G070RB Microcontroller
+MCU Used : STM32G070RB Microcontroller.
-PC Code used : Python
+PC Code used : Python.
-IDE used for MCU : STM32CubeIDE
+IDE used for MCU : STM32CubeIDE.
-Code editor used for PC code : VS Code
+Code editor used for PC code : VS Code.

 Information regarding the files: